-Welcome to Week 2 of #FestiveFriday – I am reliably informed that there are now only six weeks until Christmas so I am very keen to see all your creative Christmas ideas, do share any on the Linky at the bottom of this post!
-This week we have been making bath bombs, they make excellent teacher gifts, teenagers adore them and they are a lovely addition to any festive hampers you are making (for more hamper ideas do check out Sandy Calico’s post – she linked it up for last week’s #FestiveFriday and it’s FABULOUS!)
+I am reliably informed that there are now only six weeks until Christmas so this week we have been making bath bombs!
+Homemade bath bombs make excellent teacher gifts, teenagers adore them and they are a lovely addition to any festive hampers you are making for family and friends.

 We decided that we would make bath bombs fragranced with peppermint oil and leave them white to look like snowballs.
 It is very easy to put too much water into bath bomb mixture and start the reaction between the bicarbonate of soda and the citric acid which can result in your bath bomb ‘growing’ a bit before it sets properly.
 That is exactly what happened here but, by a glorious happy accident, we think it makes them look much more like snowballs – hurrah!
 They still work if you’ve been a bit heavy-handed with the water but don’t go too far or you’ll have a volcanic reaction in your kitchen!

-Essential oils (if you are giving your bath bombs as gifts do suggest that any pregnant women check with their midwives that the oils you have used are suitable for use in pregnancy)
+- Essential oils – we used peppermint oil in ours (if you are giving your bath bombs as gifts do suggest that any pregnant women check with their midwives that the oils you have used are suitable for use in pregnancy)

 How to Make Snowball Bath Bombs